-It is normal for a person who has a very serious illness or who is dying not to feel like eating.
+People who have a very serious illness or who are dying often don't feel like eating.
 Body systems that manage fluids and food may change at this time.
 They can slow and fail.
 Also, medicine that treats pain can cause dry, hard stools that are difficult to pass.

 Palliative care is a holistic approach to care that focuses on treating pain and symptoms and improving quality of life in people with serious illnesses and a limited life span.

 When Your Body has Problems Handling Fluids and Food

 A person who is very sick or dying may experience:

 - Loss of appetite